robNavLoc/IMU-error-prediction-based-on-ANFIS/README.md

 ### Second step: Calculate position error

-  Using **ErrorCalculation.m** to calculate and obtain the position error and other input and output values.
+  Using **ErrorCalculation.m** to calculate after put your data path in the code, and obtain the position error and other input and output values.

 ### Third step: Predict position error

-  Run **Anfis.m** to predict the position error of IMU and to compare the results between the predicting error and truth error.
+  Run **Anfis.m** to predict the position error of IMU after put your data in the code, and to compare the results between the predicting error and truth error.

 ### Forth step: Compare the results

-  Run **Lstm.m** to get the results based on the lstem method.
+  Run **Lstm.m** to get the results based on the lstem method after put your data in the code.